9track/FlashFloppy-wiki/Host-Platforms.md

 host = ensoniq
 ```

+The common EDE/EDA/EDS/EDT/EDV image formats are not directly supported
+by FlashFloppy.
+These can be converted to HFE or IMG format using HxC
+software.
+Notes:
+* `host = ensoniq` is required in FF.CFG for IMG-format support
+* IMG format is not supported for Mirage or SQ-80 (ie. 880kB) formats
+* IMG format is especially preferred for 1600kB HD disks

 Some Ensoniq series (notably the ASR and TS series) require an IBM-PC
 interface with density-select output.
 These require a jumper on S0
 **only**, and the following additional line in FF.CFG: